2022 United States state legislative elections: Issues

+The landmark 2022 ruling Dobbs v.
+Jackson Women's Health which overturned the constitutional right to abortion established by Roe v.
+Wade, upended the landscape of the midterm elections, becoming a primary motivating factor for Democratic voters.
+Prior to Dobbs, inflation, alongside other economic concerns, had been the primary issues of the midterms, with some focus on immigration as well.
+Republicans continued to focus on these issues, but Dobbs gave Democrats a concrete motivating policy with which to turn out their voters, which they had previously lacked amid Joe Biden's declining approval ratings.
+Threats to American democracy remained a secondary motivating factor for Democrats in the wake of the January 6, 2021, United States Capitol attack.
+Abortion access was on the ballot in several states, either directly through ballot measures or indirectly through gubernatorial and legislative elections.

 Summary table

 Regularly scheduled elections were held in 88 of the 99 state legislative chambers in the United States; nationwide, regularly scheduled elections were held for 6,064 of the 7,383 legislative seats.
 Most legislative chambers held elections for all seats, but some legislative chambers that use staggered elections held elections for only a portion of the total seats in the chamber.
 The chambers that were not up for election either hold regularly scheduled elections in odd-numbered years, or have four-year terms and hold all regularly scheduled elections in presidential election years.

 Note that this table only covers regularly scheduled elections; additional special elections took place concurrently with these regularly scheduled elections.